OK, so I am totally obsessed with Oprah…

 …and I have been since I used to bunk off high-school to watch The Oprah Show in my lunch break.
 That was all the way back in 1986/1987!
 In 2010, and in preparation for the final season of twenty five years of The Oprah Show, I was interviewed by a Harpo producer as an ultimate viewer.

-It really comes as no surprise to anyone who knows me that I am counting down the days until December 12 when I will finally meet my 30 year-long role model.
-LOL, I can feel a Mary Tyler Moore/Jackie Jackson Oprah ‘ugly cry’ coming on 😉 (You can buy Meet & Greet Oprah tickets here!).
+It really comes as no surprise to anyone who knows me that I am counting down the days until December 12 when I will finally meet Oprah, my 30 year-long role model.
+I can totally feel a Mary Tyler Moore/Jackie Jackson Oprah ‘ugly cry’ coming on 😉

 With Oprah heading down under, my eating disorder recovery story recently featured on Mel’s Blog at PowerFMRadio as part of an Oprah special.
 I love hearing from my clients how one inspirational person or moment was instrumental in their decision to choose recovery – read below how watching The Oprah Show was the catalyst for my eating disorder recovery and my journey towards health and wellbeing.